-Despite a low overall growth rate, the Eldersburg/Sykesville Subarea is expected to add the second most amount of people, households, and jobs in Carroll County, as shown in Table 5.4.
+Despite a low overall growth rate, the Eldersburg/Sykesville Subarea is expected to add the second most amount of people, households, and jobs in Carroll County.
 Over the past several years, the Eldersburg/Sykesville Subarea has rezoned many of its industrial parcels to commercial, creating ample opportunity for retail and office growth in the area.
 Most of the growth is expected to be contained along the main corridors, MD 26 and MD 32.